 and the Domestic Noir panel featuring Julie Crouch, Helen Fitzgerald, NJ Cooper, Cath Staincliffe and Chris Ewan.

 Julia Crouch is also a bit of a psych thriller hero of mine – and goes to a kick ass bootcamp in Brighton with my sister – so I queued to get her new book ‘The Long Fall’ signed and say hello.
-The Long Fall and Last Girl Standing (my second novel) are vaguely similar in that they both have a past thread about travelling and a present day thread about revenge so I’ve forbidden myself from reading it until I’ve finished my edits.
+The Long Fall and The Lie (my second novel) are vaguely similar in that they both have a past thread about travelling and a present day thread about revenge so I’ve forbidden myself from reading it until I’ve finished my edits.
 Roll on 30th September.

-Talking of which, I went off to Cornwall on my own last week so I could get my head down and dedicate every waking moment to editing Last Girl Standing.
+Talking of which, I went off to Cornwall on my own last week so I could get my head down and dedicate every waking moment to editing The Lie.
 The photos I posted on my Facebook page may have given the impression that I spent the week stuffing my face with cream teas and going for picturesque walks but, in actual fact, I spent the majority of my time in a damp, dark cottage with no wifi feeling as claustrophobic as my characters (I think that’s a good thing – I was obviously immersed in the story).